Hadhzy/slodon/README.md

  - [Sources](#sources)

 ## What is slodon?
-Slodon aims to be an AI agent on Linux(first)
+Slodon aims to be an AI agent.

 ---
 ## About: